MayLau-CbL/flutter_horizontal_data_table/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N8D1EWN)

-A Flutter Widget that create a horizontal table with fixed column on left hand side.
+A Flutter Widget that create a horizontal table with fixed first column.

 ## Installation

-This package is starting to support sound null-safety.
-Although the package is migrated manually and tested with each functions, please feel free to file issue on GitHub if there is any problem on the integration/migration.
 The following is the guide for installation with different dart sdk and flutter version.

 |minium dart sdk|flutter version (stable)|package version|
 |---|---|---|